 There will be a second part of the ISUAbroad application to finish after you commit to participate.
 It will contain additional signature documents, application questionnaires, and learning content.
 The CHS International Programs Office will let you know via e-mail the deadline for completing the second part of your application.

-If you are not accepted or placed on a waitlist, the CHS International Programs Office can try to help you find an alternative international program that still meets your needs.
+If you are not accepted or placed on a waitlist, the CHS International Programs Office can try to help you find an alternative study abroad program that still meets your needs.